feature-driven-architecture/spec/specification.md

 1. Disposability

     Optimize for ease of removal.
-Removing a feature directory in ideal implementation would remove most of the Feature.
-The remainings should be hard to forget.
+Removing a feature folder in an ideal implementation would remove most of the Feature.
+The rest should be easy to track down and remove cleanly.

 1. Explicit sharing